 18. Are eligible entities currently involved in bankruptcy proceedings eligible to apply for an SVOG?
 Possibly.
-Eligible entities undergoing a reorganization form of bankruptcy (such as Chapter 11 or Chapter 13) may apply for an SVOG.
+Eligible entities undergoing a reorganization form of bankruptcy (such as Chapter 11 or Chapter 13) may apply for an SVOG if they entered bankruptcy after Feb.
+29, 2020.
 However, entities undergoing a liquidation form of bankruptcy (such as Chapter 7) are not eligible.
 In addition, SVOGs made to entities undergoing reorganization bankruptcy may, in SBA's discretion, be subject to special restrictions or requirements designed to reduce the risk of loss of taxpayer funds.